Second Story Women's Centre supports women and gender-diverse people, provides safer spaces, and advocates for social change.

 women who have made SSWC what it is today – a refuge, a safe haven.
 She considers herself to be a proud feminist with a strong moral compass and strongly believes in the vision of the centre for gender equity and safe, healthy relationships on the South Shore (and beyond).

-Heather McCallum: Board Member
+Heather McCallum: Director

 Heather was a member of the Second Story board 2017-2018 and has been involved in feminist and human rights activism since the 1980s.
 Originally from Halifax, she lived in Toronto for 20 years before making the South Shore her home with her family.
 Her professional background includes theatre, corporate communications and events production, and most recently local government.
 She worked for the Town of Lunenburg as Assistant Clerk/Communications before moving on to the Village of Chester, where she currently works as Clerk/Treasurer.
 She brings expertise in governance, policy-making, communications, and public engagement to the table.
 She is highly motivated by community and is committed to helping rebuild SSWC to continue its critical work serving women and gender-diverse people.